-In addition, the practice of going door-to-door on the hunt for candy is not as popular an activity in Germany and typically relegated to the larger, more urban areas.
-And while stateside kids yell “trick-or-treat” when the neighbor’s door opens in their quest for candy, German kids will respond with “Süßes oder Saures” / “Süßes, sonst gibt’s Saure” (sweet or sour) instead.
+In addition, the practice of going door-to-door on the hunt for candy is not as popular an activity in Germany and is typically relegated to the larger, more urban areas.
+And while stateside kids yell “trick-or-treat” when the neighbor’s door opens in their quest for candy, as mentioned above, German kids will respond with “Süßes oder Saures” / “Süßes, sonst gibt’s Saures” (sweet or sour) instead.

 Well, one promising point for the native English speakers among us is the amazing similarity between German and English when it comes to this key list of German Halloween vocabulary.
 The long history these two languages share makes learning these key words a snap and ensures a ghoulishly good time for all.